 Energy access is essential for economic and human development and is an important driver for the economic development of a country.
 Access to modern forms of energy, especially electricity, becomes even more important for the socio-economic development of rural areas (which lag behind urban areas in terms of infrastructure development).
 “Full electrification” to achieve social and economic development goals (and SDGs) in Vietnam requires 24/7 electricity access for every household, family, farming settlement and local enterprise, even in rural communities.
 To achieve this goal, the government of Vietnam has focused primarily on providing access by extending the centralised grid.

-Policy message 1: Vietnam has tremendous potential for off-grid renewable energy systems, which are cost competitive against grid extension in rural areas with challenging terrain that hinders navigation and connection.
-Deploying low-wind-speed wind turbines to electrify clusters in rural areas with a levelised cost of 9087 VND/kWh is the cheapest means of providing low-cost energy access to remote areas of Vietnam.
+Policy opportunity 1: Vietnam has tremendous potential for off-grid renewable energy systems, which are cost competitive against grid extension in rural areas with challenging terrain that hinders navigation and connection.
+Deploying low-wind-speed wind turbines to electrify clusters in rural areas with a levelised cost of 9087 VND/kWh is the cheapest means of providing low-cost energy access to remote areas in Vietnam.

 Year of publication: 2019